How to Spend a Day in Verona

 L'arte del Gelato

-Best Things to See in Verona
+Best Things to Do in Verona

 We only had one day to explore Verona on foot and discover its enchanting streets and delve into some of what there is to do here.
 We both seriously felt it was one of the most beautiful and photogenic cities we'd seen so far in Italy.